Integration with your app

 widgetContainer.innerHTML = widgetProperties.html;

 After that we must download widget assets, insert widget container into DOM and revive our widget.
-For downloading assets we can use the loadAssets method from @merkur/integration module.

 npm i @merkur/integration core-js --save

 Assets can have custom attributes defined in attr object.
-The only default attribute is defer and you can override it by setting it as a custom attribute with value false.
-Assets may contain also a test expression.
-If test expression evaluates to false the asset will be loaded.
-Scripts, that are not crucial for application can be flagged as optional.
-Optional scripts wont cause error and fallback render.
-A full example of a Merkur widget integration into an SPA application:
+The only default attribute is defer, and you can override it by setting it as a custom attribute with the value false.
+Assets may also contain a test expression.
+If the test expression evaluates to false, the asset will be loaded.
+Assets that are not crucial for the application can be flagged as optional.
+Optional assets won't cause errors and will fall back gracefully.

 import { loadAssets } from '@merkur/integration';